DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

 * Using Jupyter notebook modeling script to create input file for OpenSees
 * Running input file through HPC on DesignSafe
-* Using Jupyter notebook post processing scripts to evaulate model
+* Using Jupyter notebook post processing scripts to evaluate model

 ## Create Input File using Modeling Script